Regina Bypass: Cost

 In 2015, the Government of Saskatchewan committed $1.88 billion for design, construction, and 30 years of operations and maintenance.
 Of this, the construction budget is approximately $1.2 billion.

 The first concept of a bypass, in 2013, was considerably smaller in scope and focused only on a route to divert traffic south of the city.
 The Ministry of Highways had two other, related projects under consideration at that time: overpasses east of Regina to improve safety for White Butte communities, and a project west of the city to divert traffic of Dewdney Avenue.
 Each of these small projects were estimated at $400 million.
 A decision was made to combine these individual components into one project, the Regina Bypass, with a cost estimate (construction only) of $1.2 billion.

 The project is being undertaken as a public-private partnership (P3).
 Financial analysis from Ernst & Young determined the P3 option was $380 million cheaper than a typical government-led build.

 Other benefits attributed to the P3 include a faster construction schedule, better technology, and protection against cost overruns.

 Economic benefits

 The Regina Bypass is Saskatchewan's single largest single job creator since the railroad crossed western Canada in the 1880s.
-Construction alone is expected to create 8,200 jobs, in addition to spin-off effects generated by capital spending.
+Construction alone was expected to create 8,200 jobs, in addition to spin-off effects generated by capital spending.
 In the long-term, the bypass will enhance the productivity of local businesses by providing cheaper, faster access to major trade routes including Highway 1 east–west and the Highway 6 connections to Edmonton and the United States.

 As of March 2017, construction had involved 95 Saskatchewan companies including Graham, the Broda Group, Brandt, Clifton Associates, Crestview Chrysler, Fraser Strategy, Inland Aggregates, Lonesome Prairie, Urban Systems, and Noremac.